on Sales & Marketing tech as core competencies

 Before even getting into a discussion on Sales CRM or Marketing Automation software, let’s look at one simple example of how tech tools have changed our behavior: the lowly appointment calendar.

 Today, you can easily set your calendar software to remind you ahead of each appointment and keep you punctual, reliable and prepared.
 In business, we use it to update meeting schedules, locations and agendas, synchronize participants, and keep progress on track.
-Without it, we risk gridlock, confusion, wasted time and missed opportunity.
+Without it, we risk gridlock, confusion, wasted time, missed opportunity, frustrated people, and lost money.

 Getting and staying in calendar-sync, in some organizations, is a baseline expectation – not a choice.
 Indeed, for some, being on time is a core part of the business model.
 From Fedex to Comcast to Delta, we can now know precisely when the next step will occur, often within a time window measured in mere minutes.